JamesWoolfenden/dev-helpers/README.md

 # dev-helpers

+Created to stop repeating myself, all the tools I might need.
-Find inside a few helpers scripts to get you up and running with a basic suite of DevOps related tools
+Find inside a few automation helpers scripts to get you up and running with a basic suite of DevOps related tools.

 There is also a pre-commit sample file in the root.
 To install this locally run: